- Some anxiety is to be expected when children are separated from their parents or primary caregiver.

 - new parenting techniques

-Separation anxiety generally starts to ease after the age of two in most children.
-Anxiety is common during times of stress, but severe problems throughout childhood may be indicative of an anxiety disorder.
-Such disorders may get better with age, but they are also treatable when detected early.
-Talk to your doctor if you suspect your child has an anxiety disorder.
+Separation anxiety generally starts to ease after the age of 2 in most children.
+While separation anxiety is a normal part of development for infants and toddlers, long-term separation anxiety in children may be indicative of a mental health disorder and should be checked out by your doctor.
+Severe problems throughout childhood may be indicative of an anxiety disorder.
+Such disorders may get better with age, but the outcome of treatment is best when they’re detected early.
+Talk to your doctor if you have concerns.

 - Are there any home remedies for dealing with separation anxiety in your children?